kubernetes/ingress-nginx/docs/user-guide/configmap.md

 - round_robin: to use the default round robin loadbalancer
 - least_conn: to use the least connected method
 - ip_hash: to use a hash of the server for routing.
+- ewma: to use the peak ewma method for routing (only available with `enable-dynamic-configuration` flag)

 The default is least_conn.